pcdshub/lucid/docs/source/toolbar.rst

-LUCID Toolbar Configuration
+Lucid Toolbar Configuration
 ===========================

-``LUCID`` can be launched with a toolbar file that specifies the tabs that are displayed below the device grid.
+``lucid`` can be launched with a toolbar file that specifies the tabs that are displayed below the device grid.
 These tabs can be configured to hold buttons that open other screens.